A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Background

-where $\ell$ is a point-wise loss function, assumed to be differentiable with respect to the model parameters.
+where $\ell$ is a point-wise loss, assumed differentiable with respect to model parameters.

-In each communication round, the server broadcasts the model parameters to all workers.
-Each worker $i$ is expected to compute the gradient using its own data $\mathcal{D}_i$ and send back the resulting gradient $\nabla\mathcal{L}_i$.
+In each communication round, the server broadcasts the current model parameters to all workers.
+Each worker $i$ computes the gradient $\nabla \mathcal{L}_i$ on its local data $\mathcal{D}_i$ and sends this update back to the server.